rakeshtookan/Demo/README.md

 * [CocoaAsyncSocket]()
 * [MSWeakTimer]()

-### Step 3: Drag and Drop above frameworks into your project.
+### Step 3: Add Framworks

+Drag and Drop above frameworks into your project.
+It should look like this.

 ![Drag](https://github.com/rakeshtookan/Demo/blob/master/Screen%20Shot%202016-08-01%20at%205.51.09%20PM.png)